 The new Chevy big-block motor, at 396 cubic-inches, was scheduled for release in full-size Chevy's and Corvettes in 1965.
 It would be also be offered in the Chevelle with the Super Sport package.

 Since the motor was starting production late in the season, it was decided to make a very limited run of SS396 Chevelle's.
 The special equipment option code was RPO (regular production order) Z16.

 Option Code Z16

-In mid-1965, Chevelle buyers who chose option code Z16 got a two-door Malibu coupe body with a boxed convertible frame, narrowed rear axle and brake assemblies from the Impala, and modified suspension including anti-roll bars front and rear.
+Chevelle buyers who chose the Z16 option code in mid-1965 got a two-door Malibu coupe body with a boxed convertible frame, narrowed rear axle and brake assemblies from the Impala, and modified suspension including anti-roll bars front and rear.
 Interior features included front bucket seats with floor console and shifter, 6,000-rpm tachometer, and 160-mph speedometer.
 Steering was power-assist, and virtually all other Chevelle comfort and convenience options were available.

 The Z16 396ci big-block was a hydraulic-lifter version of the L78 Corvette engine.
 Compression ratio was 11:1.
-Power output of the 4-bbl motor was purposely under-rated at 375-horsepower, and most enthusiasts agree it was nearer 450-hp.
+Power output of four-barrel carbureted motor was purposely under-rated at 375-horsepower -- most enthusiasts agree it was nearer 450-hp.
 The Z16 option came only with the Muncie M20 wide-ratio four-speed manual transmission.

 1966 Chevelle SS396